-The Constitution provides for disqualification of a MP if he/she is absent continuously for 60 days without permission.
+The Constitution provides for disqualification of a Member of Parliament (MP) if he/she is absent continuously for 60 days from the Lok Sabha or the Rajya Sabha without permission.
 Hence MPs submit leave applications when they are absent for a longer period of time.
-In the 16th Lok Sabha, 46 leave applications are submitted till date.
+In the 16th Lok Sabha, 63 leave applications are submitted till August 2018.

-The national average attendance for the 16th Lok Sabha MPs is 80% as per the data compiled by PRS Legislative Research while the Lok Sabha met for about 230 days till date.
+The national average attendance for the 16th Lok Sabha MPs is around 80% as per the data compiled by PRS Legislative Research.
+The 16th Lok Sabha was in session for more than 320 days so far.

 Article 101 of the Constitution of India lays down conditions for declaring a parliamentary seat as vacant.
-One of the conditions talks about absence of members from the house.
+One of the conditions is about absence of members from the house.
 If any MP is absent for a continuous period of sixty days (60) without permission, the house can declare his seat as vacant.
 Hence MPs submit leave applications when they are absent from the house for a relatively longer period.

 Illness is the most cited reason